czM1K3/prisma-redis/README.md

 ...
 ```
-In the 4th argument you can define which commands to cache.
+In the 4th argument you can define object with property 'include' or 'exclude'.
+That property is an array of these strings: "findUnique", "findFirst", "findMany", "queryRaw", "aggregate", "count" and "groupBy".
+By default all of the above are cached.
+Include overrides all and cached are only the ones you include.
+Exclude excludes only the ones you exclude.